-Another highly recognizable Polish company is ComArch, a global provider of IT systems for the most important economic sectors: telecommunication, banking, finances, insurance, trade and services, public administration, and utilities for middle-size enterprises.
+Another highly recognizable Polish company is ComArch, a global provider of IT systems for the most important economic sectors: telecommunication, banking, finances, insurance, trade and services, public administration, and utilities for medium-sized-enterprises.
 Based in Cracow, the company was established 20 years ago by a group of 12 students of the AGH University of Science and Technology.
-During those years, ComArch became the leader of IT solutions in Europe and managed to open a ComArch Software with offices in Dresden and Frankfurt, as well as ComArch Inc. in the United States.
+During those years, ComArch became the leader of IT solutions in Europe and managed to open ComArch Software with offices in Dresden and Frankfurt, as well as ComArch Inc. in the United States.
 It is the sponsor of German football club TSV 1860 Munich.

-Polish companies are also successful in the textile industry and the best proof for that is Reserved with over 300 international stores, mainly in Russia where it is recognized as a prestigious and posh brand of clothes.
-The success of the company is a perfect example of efficient image building.
+Polish companies are also successful in the textile industry and the best proof of that is Reserved with over 300 international stores, mainly in Russia where it is recognized as a prestigious and posh brand of clothes.
+The success of the company is a perfect example of the efficient image building.
 As far as clothes and textile industry is concerned, Reserved is not the only one in the eastern market because of the presence of leather goods producer - Wittchen.
 Named after the founder of the venture, Jedrzej Wittchen, it offers top-class, hand-made leather products of quality recognized by customers worldwide.
 It is very popular in Russia, Ukraine and Belarus and its classic logo became the symbol of luxury and prestige.

 In the field of luxury products, a remarkable representative of Poland is Apart, the unquestionable leader of the national jewelry production.
 It is an important player in the international market.
 Its success is an example of skillful organization and administration, individual attitude to business and catchy name comprising the word 'art' that symbolizes the company’s emphasis on aesthetics and taste.
-With 186 stores, it has 1800 employees and its owner, Adam Raczynski, was ranked on the 88 position of the richest people in Poland.
-In its 35-year history, Apart was awarded many prestigious prizes, including the international distinction of European Trusted Brands given by Reader’s Digest.
+With 186 stores, it has 1800 employees and its owner, Adam Raczynski, was ranked 88th on the list of the richest people in Poland.
+In its 35-year history, Apart was awarded many prestigious prizes, including the international distinction of European Trusted Brands given by the Reader’s Digest.
 It was recognized for the unique quality of its products.

-The spirit of the Polish enterprise is perfectly embodied by Inglot, the producer of cosmetics offered during all international events.
-The history of the company is dated back to the 70’s and the company has managed to develop a wide offer of beauty products.
-Having achieved success in the home market, the company opened its first franchise in Montreal, Canada.
+The spirit of the Polish enterprise is perfectly embodied by Inglot, the producer of cosmetics offered at all international events.
+The history of the company is dated back to the 70’s and the company has managed to develop a wide portfolio of beauty products.
+Having achieved success in the domestic market, the company opened its first franchise in Montreal, Canada.
 After only a few years, its development became so exponential that it is currently available on six continents in 50 countries and its cosmetics are sold on the most important commercial streets and department stores, like Coin (Italy), Woolworths (South Africa), V&D (the Netherlands) and the American Macy’s.
 Inglot is planning to continue its global expansion.

-When talking about the Polish contribution to the global economy, one cannot forget about PZL Mielec, a part of giant aviation producer Sikorsky Aircraft Corporation.
+When talking about the Polish contribution to the global economy, one cannot forget about PZL Mielec, a part of the giant aviation producer Sikorsky Aircraft Corporation.
 Based in Mielec (a city in southern Poland), the company is the biggest Polish aircraft producer.